Nitric Oxide: The Magic Molecule

 Does Nitric Oxide Ever Decrease?

 That is a drastic difference and explains why blood flow and overall health start to decline.
-A decrease in NO can lead to atherosclerosis, high blood pressure, and other risk factors for heart disease.
-If you are working on your heart health, NO is one thing you must keep at the forefront of your focus.
+A decrease in N.O. can lead to atherosclerosis, high blood pressure, and other risk factors for heart disease.
+If you are working on your heart health, N.O. is one thing you must keep at the forefront of your focus.

 So How Do You Fix a Nitric Oxide Deficiency?

 Leafy greens are your new best friend!
-While an NO deficiency can seem concerning, there is a simple fix.
+While an N.O. deficiency can seem concerning, there is a simple fix.
 You can make up for that lost 50 percent by chewing your leafy greens.
 Chewing greens will help to absorb the natural nitrates that reside in leafy greens.

 When you chew these greens, the bacteria residing in the crevices and grooves of your tongue combine with the nitrates in the leafy greens and reduce them to chemicals called nitrites.

-After you have chewed and created this reaction, you will swallow these nitrites and the gastric acid in your stomach further reduces them to Nitric Oxide.
-This Nitric Oxide naturally helps relieve pressure on your arteries.
+After you have chewed and created this reaction, you will swallow these nitrites and the gastric acid in your stomach further reduces them to nitric oxide.
+This nitric oxide naturally helps relieve pressure on your arteries.

 Can’t You Just Drink Green Smoothies?